Aliases for SHMT1 Gene

 GeneCards Summary for SHMT1 Gene

 SHMT1 (Serine Hydroxymethyltransferase 1) is a Protein Coding gene.
 Diseases associated with SHMT1 include Adult Acute Lymphocytic Leukemia and Smith-Magenis Syndrome.
-Among its related pathways are One carbon pool by folate and Valine, leucine and isoleucine degradation.
-GO annotations related to this gene include protein homodimerization activity and pyridoxal phosphate binding.
+Among its related pathways are One carbon pool by folate and serine and glycine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and pyridoxal phosphate binding.
 An important paralog of this gene is SHMT2.

 Interconversion of serine and glycine (PubMed:8505317, PubMed:24698160).